Location: Odorheiu Secuiesc (Transylvania, Romania)

 Minimum Age: 18

-Experience Required: Basic knowledge of human morphology and anatomy is required (see our Adult Osteology Research Laboratory Workshop or equivalent)
+Experience Required: Basic knowledge of human morphology and anatomy is preferred (see our Adult Osteology Research Laboratory Workshop or equivalent) but not required.

 Room and Board Arrangements:

 Students and volunteers will be housed in Odorheiu Secuiesc, a small and beautiful city, rich in history and culture.
-It is cosmopolitan town, situated in central Transylvania, on the historical divide between the Szekely Country to the East into the Carpathians Mountains and the more Romanian and Saxon Transylvania to the South and West into the lowlands.
+It is cosmopolitan town, situated in central Transylvania.
 Students and volunteers will be housed in double or triple occupancy rooms within 45min walking distance from downtown Odorheiu Secuiesc (or a 10min cab ride) and 15min away from several supermarkets/mall.
 Breakfast and dinner will be served Mon-Fri in the hotel restaurant.
 Participants will sample a variety of amazing home cooked Romanian and Szekler traditional meals.
 Students and volunteers are responsible for their own lunches in the field.
-Beware that Romanian cuisine is meat oriented, but we do our best to accommodate vegetarian dietary requirements.
+Beware that Romanian cuisine is meat oriented, but we do our best to accommodate vegetarian dietary requirements (however, we are not able to offer a vegan or gluten-free meal option).
 There are plenty of small stores, supermarkets, farmer markets, where you can purchase fresh cheese, various meat products, garden vegetables, bread, drinks, and anything else you might need.
-Odorheiu Secuiesc provides all the ammenities of a small European city, which includes hospitals an international bus station, train station, and all the stores you might need.
-Cost: $2,495 (additional USF tuition fees apply, if registering for credit)
+Odorheiu Secuiesc provides all the amenities of a small European city, which includes hospitals an international bus station, train station, and all the stores you might need.
+Program cost: $2,695 (additional USF tuition fees apply, if registering for credit)

-3-6 undergraduate/graduate academic credits (not mandatory to register) credits offered by University of South Florida.
-Contact University of South Florida - Education Abroad for details .
+3-6 undergraduate/graduate academic credits credits are available, if interested, through University of South Florida - additional USF tuition applies.
+Contact directly University of South Florida - Education Abroad for details .

 Dr. Jonathan Bethard or Dr. Andre Gonciar